Skip to content

 dd-java-agent Image

-Guance already provides this image.
+Guance has already provided this image.

 FROM openjdk:8u292